 - Delayed healing of bruises or cuts or frequent infections should be brought to the attention of your doctor.

 - Changes in vision, especially blurred vision, can be an indication of diabetes.

 - Dry and itchy skin should also be noted.

 The signs and symptoms of diabetes arise because the body is not able to properly deliver glucose to the cells of the body, keeping glucose levels elevated in your blood.
-Your doctor will be able to confirm if your blood glucose levels are too high and you are at risk of or have diabetes.
-The earlier a diagnosis is made the easier the disease is to treat, so do not delay if these symptoms are present.
+Your doctor will be able to confirm if your blood glucose levels are too high and if you are at risk of or have diabetes.
+The earlier a diagnosis is made, the easier the disease is to treat, so do not delay if these symptoms are present.

 Medicare Coverage of Diabetes Classes

-Medicare covers 10 hours of education the first year you receive your referral and two to four hours of education every year thereafter.
+Medicare covers 10 hours of education the first year you receive your referral and two hours of education every year thereafter.
 Medicare covers Diabetes Self-Management Training (DSMT) and Medical Nutrition Therapy (MNT) for Medicare beneficiaries with diabetes.
 Medicare will cover the following patient services for Diabetes Self-Management Training:

 - A total of 10 hours of initial training in 12 months from an ADA-recognized diabetes education center (all 10 hours must be completed within the 12 months from the time the patient started training).